geyang22/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How to Play the Game
+The player clicks two cards.
+When a card is clicked, the image on a card is uncovered.
+The task is to find eight pairs of matching images.
+When two matching images are found, the cards remain flipped.
+The game ends when all of the matches are found (all cards stay flipped).
+The time is counted and the star rating assigned depending on the number of moves it took to win the game.
+The goal is to use minimal time and number of moves.